 BIEN has participated both in the community consultation involved in the development of the State Government sponsored Bruny Island Destination Action Plan and in the Implementation Group meetings to effect measures in the plan.
 We have concerns that this process cannot address the real issues identified by the community consultations, that being to match demands of increasing visitor numbers with the capacity of the island to manage without negative impacts.
-The press release and the document below detail these concerns.
-We are hopeful of a positive outcome.
+The press release and the document below it detail these concerns.

 UPDATE ON THE DESTINATION ACTION PLAN (DAP) FOR TOURISM